-Adding and Deleting Devices and PDUs with CSV File Import
+Adding and Deleting Devices and PDUs or Updating Passwords with CSV File Import

-You can add or delete devices and PDUs by importing a CSV file that contains the values.
+You can add or delete devices and PDUs by importing a CSV file that contains the values with an "Add" command.
+You can update the passwords of the SX2 (2.5.0 & greater) and KX3 (3.8.4 & greater) managed devices by importing a CSV file with an "Update" command.
 You must have the Device, Port, and Node Management and CC Setup and Control privileges to import and export devices.